In Anime Fighters Simulator, your characters can have a passive, which is a permanent buff, or in some cases, a debuff.

 Because of the vast number and variety of passives in Anime Fighters Simulator, it can be difficult to know which ones are the best to go for.

-In general, Solid Gold and Ghostly are the best passives in the game.
+In general, God, Solid Gold, and Ghostly are the best passives in the game.

 What passive is best for you does, however, depend on what your current needs are.